 Nearly everyone in the world has heard of Bran Castle, though perhaps know it better as Dracula’s Castle.
 That’s right, Bran Castle is the castle that supposedly inspired Bram Stoker’s famous novel, Dracula.

 The castle is in Bran, which is just outside of Brasov.
-It’s a rather kitschy, small town, filled with outdoor stands selling Dracula souvenirs and memorabilia.
+It’s a rather kitschy, small town, filled with outdoor stands selling vampire souvenirs and memorabilia.
 The castle itself is quite impressive, however, and fully worth a visit.
 Though, there is a lot of controversy as to the castle’s actual role in the life of Vlad Tepes, Vlad Dracula, Vlad the Impaler – whatever you’d like to call him.
 Regardless, Bran Castle is a staple in Romania and a must-visit for any tourists in the country.

 But in addition to Bran Castle, Romania offers some other stunning medieval castles as well.
 Corvin Castle (pictured above) is my personal favorite, though many others say that Peles Castle is the most beautiful in the country.
 Corvin Castle is one of the largest castles in Europe, whereas Peles Castle is simply stunning.